TypeCellOS/BlockNote/packages/website/docs/docs/block-types.md

 # Block Types & Properties

-This page will explain:

-- list all built-in blocks + examples
-- shortcuts & different behaviour?
-- explain props
-- creating your own block types: Coming Soon!

-## Block Types

-BlockNote includes a variety of built-in block types, each with their own set of type-specific properties.
+BlockNote includes a number of built-in block types, each with their own set of type-specific properties.
 You can see how they look, both in the editor, and in code using `Block` objects:

 ### Paragraph